in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 ### Example Auto Configuration

 We will take a look at DataSourceAutoConfiguration.

+Typically all Auto Configuration classes look at other classes available in the classpath.
+If specific classes are available in the classpath, then configuration for that functionality is enabled through auto configuration.
+Annotations like @ConditionalOnClass, @ConditionalOnMissingBean help in providing these features!

 `@ConditionalOnClass({ DataSource.class, EmbeddedDatabaseType.class })` : This configuration is enabled only when these classes are available in the classpath.